lantelyes/uploadr/README.md

 * The efficiency of file searching would need to be improved

 ## Postmortem
 I had a lot of fun completing this challenge!
+There were a few things I could have done better in hindsight.
+First I should have spent more time designing my solution before getting into the code, second I could have organized my commits to git in a more consistant manner, and finally I could have used branches in git when adding functionalify.

-However, there were some things I didn't get to implement due to time constraints that I wish I could have, they are:
+There were also some things I didn't get to implement due to time constraints that I wish I could have, they are:

 * Login page
 * Multiple users